Customize Consent Preferences

 Module 1: Philosophy, Principles, and 21st Century Practice in Waldorf Education (40 credits)

-Twelve directed weekly sessions (online) will guide students to acquire and demonstrate knowledge of the philosophy, principles, and contemporary practice of Waldorf education.
-Two weekend residentials (Friday to Sunday).
+Weekly directed sessions (online) and regular study groups will guide students to acquire and demonstrate knowledge of the philosophy, principles, and contemporary practice of Waldorf education.

 Module 2: Waldorf Artistic and Creative Practice (20 credits)

-This module will guide students to acquire and demonstrate knowledge and skill in personal, professional and practical artistic practice in Waldorf education.
-The use and development of artistic and creative practice in Waldorf education will be introduced.
+A combination of online sessions and residentials, this module will guide students to acquire and demonstrate knowledge and skill in personal, professional and practical artistic practice in Waldorf education.

 • Working under the guidance of a mentor in their school and a University of Buckingham tutor.

-MA in Education (Waldorf Education) – dissertation at L7, 60 master’s credits (Optional)
+MA in Education (Waldorf Education) – 60 master’s credits (Optional)

 • PG Certificate in Waldorf Education course fee: £4,500